 Small liberal arts college

-We also developed a set of resources before even working with the faculty based on the school’s metrics of success and overall mission.
-We coordinated these resources with those developed around the university to make it easier for a faculty member to know what to do and not be overwhelmed.
+First, we developed a set of resources—before even working with the faculty—based on the school’s metrics of success and overall mission.
+We coordinated these resources with those developed around the university to make it easier for faculty members to know what to do and not be overwhelmed.

 The pandemic has challenged higher education institutions to move their courses online quickly.
 We work with your school to define and execute on an efficient, holistic, and adaptable approach to getting online.